 Instructions

-• Activate the yeast: Start by warming the milk in the microwave or on the stove until it's about 110°F (38°C).
+• Start by warming the milk in the microwave or on the stove until it's about 110°F (38°C).
 Pour the warmed milk into the bowl of a stand mixer.
 Add the active dry yeast and 1 teaspoon of sugar.
 Gently stir the mixture and let it sit until the yeast is foamy, about 5 minutes.

-• Make the dough: Once the yeast is foamy, add the rest of the sugar, 1 egg, unsalted butter, salt, and 1 cup (120 grams) of bread flour.
+• Once the yeast is foamy, add the rest of the sugar, 1 egg, unsalted butter, salt, and 1 cup (120 grams) of bread flour.
 Using the dough hook attachment, stir on low until the egg is incorporated and the mixture is smooth.
 Using a rubber spatula, scrape down the sides of the bowl.

 • Add the rest of the flour and stir on low until the dough is shaggy and pulling away from the sides of the bowl.
 If the dough is very wet and sticky, add flour 1 Tablespoon at a time until it is tacky and workable.
 (Avoid adding too much flour or the rolls will come out dense.
 The dough will be a bit sticky.)

-• Knead the dough: Knead the dough on medium speed until it's smooth, about 5-6 minutes.
+• Knead the dough on medium speed until it's smooth, about 5-6 minutes.
 To test if the dough is properly kneaded, use your knuckle to poke the dough.
 If it springs back slowly, it's ready to go!
 If it springs back quickly, knead it for another 1-2 minutes.
 Or, if the dough doesn't spring back at all, it's over-mixed.

-• First rise: Remove the dough and grease the bowl with neutral cooking oil.
+• Remove the dough and grease the bowl with neutral cooking oil.
 Place the dough back in the bowl, cover it with a clean linen or plastic wrap, and let it rise in a warm spot until doubled, 1 1/2-2 hours.

 • Grease a 9×13 baking dish with softened butter or neutral oil.
 You can also use a large cast iron skillet.